divinity-m/Crescendo/dev_logs.md

 div.innerHTML = "a bunch of content";
 songsEl.appendChild(div);
 ```
-despite typically having more lines, I believe it's a more efficient approach because it avoids the re-parsing and rebuilding caused by using `element.innerHTML +=` on an existing element.
+Despite the revamp having more lines, I believe it's a more efficient approach because it avoids the re-parsing and rebuilding caused by using `element.innerHTML +=` on an existing element.

-I also used up about another hour working on the basic buttons for the kebab menu, ones like, "Delete Song" and "Delete Playlist"; simple logic I had minimal issues integrating.
+I also used up about another hour working on the basic buttons for the kebab menu.
+I didn't encounter many issues with buttons like "Delete Song" and "Delete Playlist".

-Where things became complicated is the buttons which involved the creation of their own pop-up menu, such as "Add song to playlist", and "Change Details" (for renaming songs/playlists and changing their album picture).
-Unless I'm mistaken, I probably spent about 5 hours working on the "Add song to playlist" option alone—mainly because I vehemently chose not to get any help from anywhere, I wanted to see if the skills I learned from making the kebab menu internalized.
-And they did.
+Where things became complicated is the buttons which involved the creation of another pop-up menu, such as "Add song to playlist", and "Change Details".
+I probably spent about 5 hours working on the "Add song to playlist" option alone—mainly because I vehemently chose not to get outside help.
-I lost track of the amount of times my functions would clash with each other while I was working on this, it really was a struggle, but I fully completed the option.
+I lost track of the amount of times my functions would clash with each other while I was working on this, it really was a struggle, but I managed to fully completed the button with nothing but my existing knowledge.
-The when the options is clicked a function named `toggleAddPlaylistMenu` is called.
-This function reveals a menu div in the middle of the screen which looks similar to the playlists section of the website.
-This menu contains every playlist, excluding the default 'Songs' playlist.
+The the "Add song to playlist option" is selected, a function named `toggleAddPlaylistMenu` is called.
+This function reveals a menu in the middle of the screen.
+This menu contains every playlist excluding the default 'Songs' playlist.
 When one of the playlists in the menu is clicked, a song is added into it.
-Simple and straightforward, yet it took me 5 hours...

 After that I spent another hour making updates to the UI.
-Now whatever playlist is being viewed is now bolded to pop out, same with whatever song is being played.
-Certain buttons also become transaprent when they're clicked.
+Now, the currently viewing playlist and currently playing song is bolded.
+Certain buttons also become transaprent when they're pressed.

-I started working on the "Change Details" kebab-menu option, which creates a menu div (named `modifyMenu` in my code) when its clicked.
-The pop-up functionality was already complete when I started because I worked on that alongside the "Add to playlist" option, so a portion of the hard part was already out of the way.
+I started working on the "Change Details" kebab-menu option, which reveals a menu div (named `modifyMenu`) when its clicked.
+Some of it's functionality was already complete when I started because I worked on this alongside the "Add to playlist" button.
-I implemented logic to provide the modifyMenu with an image element, 1-2 input elements depending on wether a playlist or a song is being modified, and a button element.
+I implemented logic to provide the modifyMenu with an image element, input elements, and a button element.
-The image element runs an anonymous function when its clicked which requests an image file to replace the songs/playlists picture.
-The input elements accepts text values for replacing the name or music artist of a song/playlist.
+The image element calls an anonymous function when its clicked.
+The function requests an image file to replace the image of the song/playlist.
+The input elements accept string data for replacing the name or music artist of a song/playlist.
 The button calls a function called `setObjectValues` to confirm every replacement. `setObjectValues` is currently unfinished, but I plan to work on it later.

 Things Added:
  - Improved website performance through splitting functions into smaller parts